the-gabe-mcdermott/ArduinoUnoDemoLibrary/README.txt

-	2) Add the Folder as a Source Location in AtemlStudio
+	2) Add the Folder as a Source Location in Atmel Studio

-		Show Folder in AtemelStudio Solution sindow
+		Show Folder in Atmel Studio Solution window
 			At the top of the Solution Explorer window, select "Show All Files" in the toolbar.

 			All the files contained within the project directory should now be visible.